Lebanon: Protesters take over ministries after deadly blast | DW | 08.08.2020

 Calls for international interference have grown after French President Emmanuel Macron visited the Middle Eastern country ahead of a virtual aid conference on Sunday.

-Meanwhile, Lebanon's Prime Minister Hassan Diab vowed to introduce a draft bill in parliament to hold early elections in crisis-stricken country.
+Meanwhile, Lebanon Prime Minister Hassan Diab vowed to introduce a draft bill in parliament to hold early elections in crisis-stricken country.

 "We can't exit the country's structural crisis without holding early parliamentary elections," Diab said in a TV address.